linux-system-roles/network/README.md

 ## Introduction

-The  `network` role supports two providers: `nm` and `initscripts`. `nm` is used by default in RHEL7 and `initscripts` in RHEL6.
+The  `network` role supports two providers: `nm` and `initscripts`. `nm` is used by default since RHEL7 and `initscripts` in RHEL6.
+The `initscripts` provider requires `network-scripts` package which is deprecated in RHEL8 and dropped in RHEL9.
 These providers can be configured per host via the [`network_provider`](#variables) variable.
 In absence of explicit configuration, it is autodetected based on the distribution.
 However, note that either `nm` or `initscripts` is not tied to a certain distribution.
 The `network` role works everywhere the required API is available.
-This means that `nm` requires at least NetworkManager's API version 1.2 available.
+This means that `nm` requires at least NetworkManager's API version 1.2 available and certain settings supported by `nm` provider also requires higher NetworkManager's API version since which the settings are introduced.

-For `initscripts`, the legacy network service is required as used in Fedora or RHEL.
+The `network` role supports two modules: `network_connections` and `network_state`.

 For each host a list of networking profiles can be configured via the `network_connections` variable.

-- For `initscripts`, profiles correspond to ifcfg files in the `/etc/sysconfig/network-scripts/` directory.
+- For `initscripts`, profiles correspond to ifcfg files in the `/etc/sysconfig/network-scripts/` directory and those ifcfg files has the line `NM_CONTROLLED=no` written.

-- For `nm`, profiles correspond to connection profiles as handled by NetworkManager.
+- For `nm`, profiles correspond to connection profiles are handled by NetworkManager and only NetworkManager keyfile format profiles are supported in `/etc/NetworkManager/system-connections/` since RHEL9.

 For each host the network state configuration can also be applied to the interface directly via the `network_state` variable, and only the `nm` provider supports using